logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/additional-features-of-tfs-mtm/switching-to-a-different-tfs-account/_index.md

 ---
-title: "Switching to a different TFS account"
+title: "Switching to a different Team Foundation Server account"
 linktitle: "Switching to a different Team Foundation Server account"
 description: "When making queries to a TFS server from a TestArchitect repository, you need a TFS account to authenticate the query.
 If necessary, you have the option of switching from the current TFS account to a different account."
 weight: 4